-Use in risk assessment for fetal and neonatal alloimmune thrombocytopenia (FNAIT).
-Test may be ordered for parental or fetal genotyping.
+Use in risk assessment for fetal or neonatal alloimmune thrombocytopenia.
+May be ordered for parental, fetal, or neonatal genotyping.

 - Patient Preparation